meedan/check-bots/google-factcheck-explorer-bot/README.md

 ```

 ## deploying the AWS lambda
-This give instructions for deploying a related bot https://meedan.atlassian.net/wiki/spaces/ENG/pages/1126531073/How+to+deploy+Check+Slack+Bot
+This gives instructions for deploying a related bot https://meedan.atlassian.net/wiki/spaces/ENG/pages/1126531073/How+to+deploy+Check+Slack+Bot
 how to deploy lambdas in general https://docs.aws.amazon.com/lambda/latest/dg/lambda-deploy-functions.html
 * If this is a release, bump the version number in `package.json`
 * update secrets in config JS (for QA or Live)

 * also run `npm install` to install all the required libraries locally
 * `npm run build` this runs toplevel build script in `package.json` and creates a `google-factcheck-explorer-bot-lambda.zip` file with all the bots in it, and all of their requirements TODO: can this be defined per bot